 Those who do word studies think they can find a better word or phrase than the

-its original meaning, and what they use to describe the meaning of the Greek
+its original meaning, and what they use to describe the meaning of the Greek is more words, using words to study

-was saying here.
+Studying words is not often effective, which was Paul's point.
 The Bible says to rightly divide the word of God, so we try to

 divide every word, yet sometimes we still come to the wrong conclusions;